AnshumanTripathi/anshumantripathi.github.io/.github/pull_request_template.md

 - [ ] Grammar check.
 - [ ] SEO check
-- [ ]  Updated Table of contents on the article.
 - [ ] Tested manually by running production environment
 - [ ] Set `draft` to `false`.